findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 Three foundational conditions must exist _before_ attempting collimation.
 Do yourself a favor and build upon a solid, square, and level foundation.

 1. [Start with a Centered Corrector Plate](#start-with-a-centered-corrector-plate).
-Without a centered corrector plate, fine collimation will elude you.
+Without a centered corrector plate, fine collimation eludes you.
 A very confusing experience.
 2. [Establish the Correct Backfocus](#check-for-correct-back-focus).
 Without the correct backfocus distance, stars increasingly streak (are elongated) as they get further from the center of view.
 3. [Zero Out The Hyperstar](#zero-out-the-hyperstar).
 Use the tool as it was designed.
 The "shim" method might get you good results, but at the cost of possibly moving away from ideal backfocus.